Joachim Meyerhoff: Life

-Joachim Meyerhoff is the youngest son of Hermann Meyerhoff, who was the director of the psychiatric clinic in Hesterberg, Schleswig-Holstein, since 1972.
+Joachim Meyerhoff is the youngest son of Hermann Meyerhoff, who was the director of the psychiatric clinic in Hesterberg, Schleswig-Holstein, from 1972.
 The director's house was on the grounds of the clinic.
 Joachim spent his childhood with two older brothers on the clinic grounds in Schleswig-Holstein.
 At 17, he spent a year in Laramie, Wyoming.
 During this time, his middle brother was killed in an automobile accident.
 After his return, Joachim Meyerhoff completed his high school studies (Abitur) and would have performed his compulsory community service as a swimming-pool supervisor at the Rechts der Isar Hospital in Munich.
 Instead, he completed his training as an actor between 1989 and 1992 at the Otto Falckenberg School of the Performing Arts in Munich.
 After commitments at the Staatstheater Kassel, in Bielefeld, Dortmund and the Bühnen der Stadt Köln, he joined the Maxim Gorki Theater, Berlin in 2001, where he also frequently directed.
 In 2002, he moved to the Deutsche Schauspielhaus in Hamburg, where he stayed until 2005.
 He acted there in productions by Volker Hesse, Thomas Langhoff, Stefan Otteni, Karin Beier, Sebastian Hartmann and Günter Krämer.
 Since September 2005, Joachim Meyerhoff has been an ensemble member of the Burgtheater in Vienna.
 At the beginning of the 2013 season, he returned to the Deutsche Schauspielhaus under the leadership of artistic director Karin Beier.
 However, he remains a member of the Viennese Burgtheater.